Steve Braun (politician): Background

 In 1990, Braun founded Braun Technology Group which was later renamed to Braun Consulting.
 In 2004, he sold it to Fair Isaac Group.

-Braun was the former Commissioner of the Indiana Department of Workforce Development.
+Braun was the former commissioner of the Indiana Department of Workforce Development.
 Then-Governor Mike Pence appointed Braun in 2014.
-In 2017, Braun resigned as Commissioner.
+In 2017, Braun resigned as commissioner.
 He ran unsuccessfully for Indiana's 4th congressional district in 2018.
-The seat was held by Todd Rokita who ran unsuccessfully for U.S. Senate, against Braun's brother, Mike, in the Republican primary.
+The seat was held by Todd Rokita who ran unsuccessfully for U.S. Senate, against Braun's older brother, Mike, in the Republican primary.

 It was reported in August 2019 that Braun had officially entered the race for the seat being vacated by Susan Brooks in Indiana's 5th congressional district.
 He ultimately withdrew after suspending his campaign due to health issues.
 Republican nominee Victoria Spartz won the seat and took office on January 3, 2021.

+Braun died of cancer on November 18, 2022, at the age of 63.

+Personal life

 Braun and his wife had five children.
-He died of cancer on November 18, 2022, at the age of 63.